Athletes are always chasing that extra edge. More power. More stability. More ways to crush the competition.

 Don’t believe me?
-Buckle up and I will make you a believer.
+Give me a minute and I’ll make you a believer.

 Where Did Bulgarian Split Squats Come From?